Santa Rosa County Library System

 F. Internet Safety Policy

-- The library system provides wireless access for personal laptop use at each library location during the library's hours of operation.
+- The library system provides wireless access for personal device use at each library location.

 - The library system makes no guarantee that access can be gained by every personal laptop computer.